katieseo1/iSpend/README.md

 ![Screenshots](https://github.com/katieseo1/iSpend/blob/master/screenShot/iSpendDemo.gif)

 ## Summary
 Always running out of money before payday?
 Let's take control of your personal finances with iSpend.
 This responsive app can help you keep track of your spending and set the budget.
 You can easily see what your actual spending is and compare it with your budget.
+By tracking your spending behavior, you can find ways to save money.

 ## Live Site
 You can access iSpend at http://ispend.org/